KDE/digikam-doc/maintenance_tools/maintenance_database.rst

     The digiKam Maintenance Database Options

-This process will analysis your database files to consolidate the contents.
-The Core database is always cleaned.
+The **Database Cleaning** tool analyzes your database files looking for entries to delete that have no matching files or folders.
+When this tool is run, the Core database is always cleaned.
 You can select additional databases for cleaning by selecting one of the extra options listed below:

     - **Cleanup the Thumbnails database**.